 "Pregnant health care practitioners are permitted to work in and around the MR environment throughout all stages of their pregnancy.
-Acceptable activities include, but are not limited to, positioning patients, scanning, archiving, injecting contrast, and entering the MR scan room in response to an emergency.
+Acceptable activities include positioning patients, scanning, archiving, injecting contrast, and entering the MR scan room in response to an emergency.
 Although permitted to work in and around the MR environment, pregnant health care practitioners are requested not to remain within the MR scanner bore or Zone IV during actual data acquisition or scanning."